A-Kasaaian/react-advance-jalaali-datepicker/README.md

 | onChangeStart, onChangeEnd | On change call of inputs |
 | idStart, idEnd | Add id attributes to the input elments |

+## More

+More features will be provided.

+I'll be glad to help if you faced any issue.
+Please, report issues [here](https://github.com/A-Kasaaian/react-advance-jalaali-datepicker/issues/new).

 ## License